lee-zhg/intro-appid/README.md

 This repository includes a sample application and instructions that you can deploy the application to Kubernetes cluster in IBM Cloud and security it with App ID service.

+The instructions were adapted and extended based on repo https://github.ibm.com/robobob/appid-sample.

 ## Step 1 - Provision the AppID Service and Add Users